 '''

 Usage:

 http(s)://cli.php?<key1>=<value1>&<key2>=<value2>..<keyN>=<valueN>

 Available keys:

+Output format (html, plain)

 output

-Output format (html, plain)

 Username to be used for authentication

 usr

+pwd

 Password to be used for authentication

-pwd
+command

 Command to be executed

-command

 arg0..arg31

 Arguments passed to commands

 Notes:

 The commands correspond to CLI commands as seen by 'cli -1', the

 arguments (arg0..arg31) will be directly passed to cli.

 Thus, an URL containing the following sequence:

 command=get&arg0=admin.password&arg1=admin.debug&arg2=admin.access

 will lead to cli being called as:

 cli get "admin.password" "admin.debug" "admin.access"

 It supports whitespaces but please be aware that any special characters

-the URL must be specified according to RFC1738 (usually done by common

-clients such as wget, lynx, curl).

-Response:

-The returned response will always contain a status line in the format:

-<return >: <msg>

-with return values of OK if succeeded and ERROR if failed.
-Any

-output from the commands will be appended.
+in

 '''

+the URL must be specified according to RFC1738 (usually done by common clients such as wget, lynx, curl).